Back in March, Seesaw announced a set of updates that I’m pretty excited about.

 - In the past, if you sent an activity to your students, they were able to delete pages from the template.
 Now, students cannot delete the teacher-created pages, but they can create pages that they add.

-- Previously, students could also reorder activity pages—typically by accident when scrolling—this has now been fixed.
-As the release says, they have ”adjusted the sensitivity of the reorder action in the Pages menu and disabled page reordering on drag gestures to prevent this issue..”
+- Students also tended to accidentally reorder activity pages—typically when scrolling.
+As the release says, they have ”adjusted the sensitivity of the reorder action in the Pages menu and disabled page reordering on drag gestures to prevent this issue.”
+That means that it’s not likely to reorder pages by accident when scrolling.

 - In the past, there were also problems with students accidentally creating new pages while drawing.
 They have now fixed that issue as well.